4 min read

 Create a Daily Schedule

-It’s also important that your child gets enough rest so that they have enough energy for a day’s worth of schoolwork.
-Set a reasonable bed time on school nights, and have your child wake up at the same time every day.
+It’s also important that your child gets enough rest so they have the energy for a day’s worth of schoolwork.
+Set a reasonable bedtime on school nights, and have your child wake up at the same time every day.
 Each morning, encourage your child to take a shower, change out of pajamas, and make themselves feel ready to take on the day.

 When you create your child’s daily schedule, make sure to include short screen breaks throughout the day.
 Give them the opportunity to allow their eyes to relax.
-In order to prevent screen strain, ask them to try to gaze at something far away during breaks.
+To prevent screen strain, ask them to try to gaze at something far away during breaks.

 Stay Healthy

-It’s easy for kids to fall into a slump when they are at home for long periods of time.
+It’s easy for kids to fall into a slump when they are at home for long periods.
 The U.S. Department of Health and Human Services recommends that children ages 6 to 17 get at least 60 minutes of “moderate-to-vigorous” physical activity every day.

 According to the Center for Disease Control and Prevention (CDC), “Physical activity also has brain health benefits for school-aged children, including improved cognition (e.g., academic performance, memory) and reduced symptoms of depression.”
 Consider a brisk walk to benefit your child’s academic performance.